PaulDJoachim/SQL-todo-List/README.md

 ## Setup

+1. Create a database called "weekend-to-do-app"
-1. Run the query from the database.sql file to create a new table in the SQL database of your choice, values are included if you want some example tasks.
+1. Run the query from the database.sql file to create a new table in the database, values are included if you want some example tasks.
 2. Use the "$ npm install" command to install dependencies.
 3. Use the '$ npm start" command to start the server.
 4. Access the webpage via the url "localhost:5000: